conniehuang/813lectures/_posts/2014-02-10-L03-learnability.markdown

   </ul>
 </div>

-There are three kinds of consistency you need to worry about: **internal consistency** within your application; **external consistency** with other applications on the same platform; and **metaphorical consistency** with your interface metaphor or similar real-world objects.
+There are three kinds of consistency you need to worry about:

+1. **Internal consistency** within your application
+2. **External consistency** with other applications on the same platform
+3. **Metaphorical consistency** with your interface metaphor or similar real-world objects

 The RealCD interface has problems with both metaphorical consistency (CD jewel cases don’t play; you don’t open them by pressing a button on the spine; and they don’t open as shown), and with external consistency (the player controls aren’t arranged horizontally as they’re usually seen; and the track list doesn’t use the same scrollbar that other applications do).